PlanetLotus/keen5-linux/DEV.md

 Physics implemented using floats for integrating position and ints for rendering position.

 Two enemies with basic AI implemented.
 One stationary enemy (FireSpinner) implemented.
 Stationary laser gun implemented.

+Implemented tracking player stats and showing them in a HUD.